 This Day In Writing History

-On March 16th, 1850, The Scarlet Letter, the legendary novel by Nathaniel Hawthorne, was published in the United States.
+On March 16th, 1850, The Scarlet Letter, the classic novel by the legendary American writer Nathaniel Hawthorne, was published in the United States.

 Nathaniel Hawthorne was one of the greatest writers of his generation.
 His other great works include the novel The House of the Seven Gables (1851) and the short story collections Twice-Told Tales (1837) and Tanglewood Tales (1853).
 He died in 1864 at the age of 59.